elixirschool/elixirschool/en/lessons/ecto/querying.md

 {% include toc.html %}

-In this lesson, we'll be building off `Example` app and the movie-cataloguing domain we set up in the [previous lesson](./associations).
+In this lesson, we'll continue building off the `Friends` app and the movie-cataloguing domain we set up in the [previous lesson](./associations).

 ## Fetching Records with `Ecto.Repo`

 Recall that a "repository" in Ecto maps to a datastore such as our Postgres database.
 All communication to the database will be done using this repository.

-We can perform simple queries directly against our `Example.Repo` with the help of a handful of functions.
+We can perform simple queries directly against our `Friends.Repo` with the help of a handful of functions.

 ### Fetching Records by ID